herkkules/herkkules/README.md

 >  - **Rugged Systems:**  I design systems that remain stable under stress, ensuring operational continuity even in the face of disruption.
 From fail-safe architectures to redundancy planning, resilience is built into every layer of a system with no single points of failure.

 >  - **Nordic Design:** Purpose, simplicity and practicality are the my design tenets.
 A service has to feel good.
 Good design is out of the way, but present.
+Interaction-design, platform depends on the use case.

 >  - ...